|Alma Mater:||Texas Tech, 2004|

-Clay McGuire begins his second season as offensive line coach at Washington State University and sixth season working on a Mike Leach-coached staff.
-McGuire played for Leach at Texas Tech then later served four seasons on the Red Raider staff.
+Clay McGuire begins his fifth season as offensive line coach at Washington State University and ninth season working on a Mike Leach-coached staff.
+McGuire played for Leach at Texas Tech, then later served four seasons on the Red Raider staff.

-Last season McGuire guided an offensive line that saw just two players start all 12 games and a total of seven players take a snap.
+In his first season with the Cougars in 2012, McGuire guided an offensive line that saw just two players start all 12 games and a total of seven players take a snap.
 Junior center Elliott Bosch, the only player to start every game in the same position, earned All-Pac-12 Conference honorable mention honors.

-McGuire arrived in Pullman having spent the previous two years as running backs coach and special teams coordinator on Ruffin McNeill's staff at East Carolina.
-He was initially hired to solely direct the Pirates' rushing game, but added special teams duties prior to the 2010 fall camp.
+McGuire arrived in Pullman having spent the previous two years coaching running backs and special teams on Ruffin McNeill’s staff at East Carolina.
+He was initially hired to solely direct the Pirates’ rushing game, but added special teams duties prior to the 2010 fall camp.